jordanwilson230/aws-letsencrypt/README.md

+Note:
-Note: This is a rushed repo :D ...I'm simply uploading this "as-is" for safekeeping and for others to use/build upon.
+- Also, this is a rushed repo :D ...I'm simply uploading this "as-is" for safekeeping and for others to use/build upon.
+- This uses the DNS challenge method.

 ### SETUP ###
 # Requirements